Insider Tips From Local Experts

 Route 66 even winds through Flagstaff, so you can rightfully quench your thirst at the Museum Club, then keep rolling west to Williams, a town literally split down the middle by the Mother Road (and loving it that way).
 An hour west of Flagstaff is the jackpot – the quirky town of Seligman, which is filled with wondrously kitschy photogenic delights.
 That’s before you experience Delgadillo’s Snow Cap Drive-In, world-famous for bad counter jokes and tasty milkshakes.
 Here you’ll have to weigh your time and either cruise back home or keep heading west on the longest, continuous drivable stretch of Route 66 in the USA, running from Seligman to Kingman.

 If you have time and feel adventurous, drive topless (convertible lingo) and rest awhile at the Hackberry General Store.
 Grab a cold root beer and drink deeply of the rusting ambiance scattered about.
-There’s a certain romance to driving the wild open stretches of Route 66, a true magic that survives today and has worldwide appeal.
+There’s a certain romance to driving the wild open stretches of Route 66 in Arizona, a true magic that survives today and has worldwide appeal.
 I’ve met people from many nations all along Route 66, and that shared spirit is why I drive it whenever I can.
 It’s more than a highway or a journey.
 To many travelers it’s an elixir, and I can hear ol’ Bobby and Nat King Cole crooning as sunset steals away into the neon lights of Kingman.

 Route 66 Winslow Route 66 Logo